gh18l/CrawlGPT/README.md

 - [ ] GPT consumes a huge amount of token while browsing webpage😢.
 Reduce the consumption.
 - [ ] Browse the PDF files from the pdf link in website.
 - [ ] Modify the entire pipeline to registration free(except for OpenAI).

+## Contact me
+I am currently working as an AI engineer at Alibaba in Beijing, China.
+I think communication can eliminate information gaps.

+I am interested in llm applications, such as conversational search, AI agent, external data enhancement, etc. Welcome to communicate via email(hanxyz1818@gmail.com) or WeChat (if you have one).

+I am also preparing to make an actual product.
+The most immature idea recently is about llm+tweet or llm+crypto.
+If you are also interested in them or you have some other ideas, also welcome to communicate.